lonegunmanb/TerraformConfigWelder/azurerm/v3_v4/readme.md

 ## Unsupported Transforms

+All removed resources, data sources won't be transformed.

 All new default values introduced by `v4` won't be transformed.

 All new required properties introduced by `v4` won't be transformed.